frontendweekly/virga/src/posts/2020-03-29-eleventy-with-theo-sass-and-postcss.md

 ---

 Eleventy is very flexible on how you want to process a file.
 In the recent post ["How Virga processes PostCSS"](/posts/2020-03-29-how-virga-processes-postcss/), I explained how I use JavaScript as Eleventy templates to process PostCSS.
 With the same idea with little changes, you can do more complex process.

 I'll demonstrate this in this post with using Theo, Sass and PostCSS(again).

-Before get into the details, I believe I owe an explanation on Theo and Sass.
+Before I get into the details, I believe I owe an explanation on Theo and Sass.

 If you want to see the example repo I have created for this post, It's at [11ty-theo-sass-postcss-example](https://github.com/frontendweekly/11ty-theo-sass-postcss-example).